Support Tomorrow’s Leaders Today

 What are Scarlet Promise Grants?

 Scarlet Promise Grants are need-based financial aid awards that close the gap between aid from federal and state sources and what Rutgers families can afford.
-Rutgers launched Scarlet Promise Grants in 1991 under the name Rutgers Assistance Grants.
+These grants provide support for tuition and other expenses inherent in a college education, such as books, meal plans, and housing.

 Why are they necessary?